yanniSkawronski/dai-go/DAIGO.md

 A client can play a stone, pass or forfeit.
 If the play is valid, the server lets the second player play, otherwise it responds with an error message.

-A client can also request a list of open games, and players in them.
-The server responds with all games that are waiting for enough players.

 On an unknown message, the server must send an error message to the client.